atoptima/Coluna.jl/docs/src/user/callbacks.md

 @dantzig_wolfe_decomposition(model, dwdec, M)
 ```

-where as you can see, we omitted the knapsack constraints.
+where, as you can see, we omitted the knapsack constraints.
 These constraints are implicitly defined by the algorithm called in the pricing callback.

-Assume we have the following method that solves efficienlty a knapsack problem:
+Assume we have the following method that solves efficiently a knapsack problem:

 ```julia
 solve_knp(job_costs, lb_jobs, ub_jobs, capacity)